 *A major renovation would qualify if the scope is such that occupancy is not possible during construction and where scope includes at least 3 of the following 5 systems: 1) Heating Ventilation and Air Conditioning, 2) Domestic Hot Water, 3) Lighting, 4) Building Envelop, and 5) Process Equipment.

 **Energy Use Intensity (EUI) is calculated as KBtu per square foot per year.
-It is a way to compare the energy use of a building against other and against itself over time.
+Similar to a "miles per gallon rating," it is a way to compare the energy use of a building against other similar buildings and against itself over time.